imperfectlink/KeyboardRenderKit/docs/source/kle2krk.rst

 |

 Take note of the legend and row designations since these are what is used for translation into KRK.
-If you make modifications they may not translate at all.
+If you make modifications, they may not translate at all.
 Remember, the legends themselves are not translated and they only serve as a keycap name.
-Once you are in Blender, the keycap can have any legend on it through legend masks.
+Once you are in Blender the keycap can have any legend on it through legend masks.